nasa/Transform-to-Open-Science/CODE_OF_CONDUCT.md

 ## Purpose

-A primary goal of Transform To Open Science (TOPS) is to create an inclusive environemtn for the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe, and welcoming environment for all, regardless any identities held, including by not limited to gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+A primary goal of Transform To Open Science (TOPS) is to create an inclusive environment for the largest number of contributors, with the most varied and diverse backgrounds possible.
+As such, we are committed to providing a friendly, safe, and welcoming environment for all, regardless of any identities held, including by not limited to gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 A supplemental goal of this Code of Conduct is to increase open science citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.